Whether it's short term or long term, disability insurance is designed to replace your income if you can't work due to injury or illness.

 Sure, each type of coverage seems rather self-explanatory.
 But how do you truly know which type of plan is best for your financial needs?

-In this comprehensive guide, we take a closer look at the more temporary disability insurance, including:
+In this comprehensive guide, we take a closer look at short term disability insurance - also known as temporary disability insurance.
+This includes:

 - What is short term disability insurance?